dhis2-metadata/REHAB-AGG-Rehabilitation/docs/rehab_agg-design.md

 | REHAB - THC                  | `Re0iJ3vtBzE` | Includes all tertiary health care facilities reporting on rehabilitation  | Analytics                      |
 | Rehab inpatient ward         | `AGK6oOK4ncb` | Includes all facilities with a dedicated rehabilitation ward              | Analytics                      |

+The Master Facility List for rehabilitation includes those facilities that have a mandate to report on rehabilitation; these commonly include facilities that have rehabilitation workforce, but also facilities that may be providing rehabilitation services/are expected to provide rehabilitation services delivered by non-rehabilitation workforce through task sharing (often primary care facilities).

+The Rehab PHC organisation unit group can be further divided into district hospitals and health centres if such disaggregation is relevant for the country.

-For more information on the configuration of the organisation unit groups, please refer to the [Rehabilitation package installation guide](#rehab-orgunitgroups)
+More information on the configuration of the organisation unit groups, please refer to the [Rehabilitation package installation guide](#rehab-orgunitgroups)

 ### Indicators